 Let us take different scenarios as examples to better understand the lookback option:

 Scenario 1: Suppose the underlying stock trades at $10 throughout the option period.
-In such a scenario, there is no profit or loss in both fixed and floating strike options.
+There is no profit or loss in both fixed and floating strike options in such a scenario.

 Scenario 2: Suppose the highest price of the underlying asset during the option period is $20, while the lowest price is $10.